microsoft/rag-experiment-accelerator/README.md

 ![alt text](./docs/launch.png)

-### One click Azure deployment
+### 2. One click Azure deployment via Azure portal UI

-If you want to deploy the infrastructure yourself you can also click here:
+If you want to deploy the infrastructure yourself from template you can also click here:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Frag-experiment-accelerator%2Fdevelopment%2Finfra%2Fmain.json)

-### Deploy with Azure CLI
+### 3. Deploy with Azure CLI

 If you dont want to use `azd` you can use the normal `az` cli too.